m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/z-rotation.md

 # Rotation

-Adjust an entity's `zRotation` to rotate it about its axis.
+Adjust a node's `zRotation` to rotate it about its axis.

-An entity's `zRotation` property determines its rotation.
+A node's `zRotation` property determines its rotation.
 The unit of measurement is [radians](https://en.wikipedia.org/wiki/Radian) instead of degrees.
 There are 2π radians in a circle, or 360°.
 A positive rotation is counterclockwise, and a negative rotation is clockwise.
 The rotation affects any children, if present.
 For example, if you rotate a `Scene`, all of its children will also be rotated.

 :::tip